-Note: To receive reminders, make sure notifications for the App are enabled.
-If you want to receive a sound/vibration with your reminder, ensure that sound/vibration on your smartphone is turned on, sound is set at a level you can hear, and your smartphone's Do Not Disturb feature is turned off.
+Note: If you want to receive a sound/vibration with your reminder, ensure that sound/vibration on your smartphone is turned on, sound is set at a level you can hear, and your smartphone's Do Not Disturb feature is turned off.
 If Do Not Disturb is on, you will only see your reminder on the screen.

-- To add a new reminder, go to the Main Menu and tap Reminders.
+- 1. To add a new reminder, go to the Main Menu and tap Reminders.
 Tap ADD REMINDER. - 2.
 Name your reminder. - 3.
 Tap the time fields to set the time for the reminder.